 To pass this test, you must be a bona fide resident of a foreign country for an entire a calendar year.
 However, you do not automatically acquire bona fide resident status merely by living in a foreign country one year or more.
 Rather, you must be able to show that you intend to reside in the foreign country and have no immediate plans to return to the United States.
 Evidence showing this includes: the fact your family is with you; you buy a house in the country; you have a permanent foreign address; you speak the foreign country's language; you participate in community activities in the country.

 Expatriates who fail both of these tests will be subject to the individual mandate unless they qualify for another exemption.
 One exemption of particular importance to expats is for short coverage gaps.
 Under this exemption, a penalty may not be imposed due to a once-per-year gap in coverage lasting less than three months.
-Thus, an expat who lacks coverage while out of the country for up to three months is not subject to the penalty.
+Thus, an expat who lacks coverage while out of the country for less than three months is not subject to the penalty.

 Expatriates may also be exempt from the penalty on other grounds—for example:

 If you’re not exempt, you’ll need to obtain coverage or pay the penalty.
 The regular deadline for obtaining individual coverage March 1.
 However, if you’re living outside the U.S., you’ll be able to apply for coverage whenever you return.